Anyon condensation and tensor categories: Introduction

-The layout of the paper is: in Section\,\ref{sec:bs-1}, we carry out this bootstrap analysis for the condensed phase $\ED$; in Section\,\ref{sec:bs-2}, we carry out a bootstrap analysis for the domain wall between the $\EC$-phase and the $\ED$-phase; in Section\,\ref{sec:bs-3}, we will analyze the relation between wall excitations and two bulk excitations, thus complete our bootstrap analysis; in Section\,\ref{sec:find-A-B}, we will discuss how to use initial data and final data to determine the condensation, i.e. finding $(A,B)$; in Section\,\ref{sec:example}, we will provide examples; in Section\,\ref{sec:mu-we}, we will discuss multi-condensations and Witt equivalence; at last in Section\,\ref{sec:conclusion}, we will give a remark to 1-d condensations, some conclusions and outlooks; Appendix contains the definitions of all tensor-categorical notions appeared in this work.
+The layout of the paper is: in Section\,\ref{sec:bs-1}, we carry out this bootstrap analysis and derive our main results; in Section\,\ref{sec:find-A-B}, we discuss how to use physical macroscopic data to determine the condensation; in Section\,\ref{sec:example}, we provide examples; in Section\,\ref{sec:mu-we}, we discuss the Witt equivalence between 2d topological orders; Appendix contains the definitions of all tensor-categorical notions appeared in this work.
+At the end of this paper, we attach an Erratum and Addendum to the original version of “Anyon condensation and tensor categories” published in [Nucl.
+Phys.
+B 886 (2014) 436-482].

 {\bf Acknowledgement}: I thank Alexei Kitaev for sharing his unpublished works with me and Alexei Davydov for sending me the slides of his talk.
 I thank Ling-Yan Hung, Chao-Ming Jian and Yi-Zhuang You for motivating me to write up this paper.
 Their comments on the first version of this paper lead to clarification in Remark\,\ref{rema:contradiction}\,\&\,\ref{rema:confusion}, \ref{rema:confusion2}.
 I want to thank Michael M\"{u}ger and Dmitri Nikshych for clarifying the notion of unitary category, and thank J\"{u}rgen Fuchs and Christoph Schweigert for clarifying the connection to their works and for many suggestions for improvement.
 I want to thank Sander Bais and Joost Slingerland for clarifying their contributions to this subject, and Yasuyuki Kawahigashi for clarifying the connection to the subfactor theory.
-I thank Xiao-Liang Qi, Xiao-Gang Wen, Zhong Wang, Yong-shi Wu for helpful discussion.
+I thank Xiao-Liang Qi, Xiao-Gang Wen, Zhong Wang, Yong-shi Wu for helpful discussion and Zhi-Hao Zheng for finding a mistake.
 I would like to thank the referee for many important suggestions for improvement.
 The author is supported by Basic Research Young Scholars Program, Initiative Scientific Research Program at Tsinghua University, and NSFC under Grant No. 11071134.